Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Hypercalcemia is an abnormally high amount of calcium in the blood.
 Calcium is needed by the body to function properly.
 Calcium can affect your nerves, muscles, digestive tract, kidneys, and the way your heart functions.
 When the calcium level becomes too high, you may develop unusual symptoms.
-The calcium level in your blood is normally controlled by hormones, the kidneys,and bone.
-Hypercalcemia may occur because your cancer has spread to the bones, causing calcium to be released, or your cancer may release certain hormones that affect the normal systems that control the calcium level in your blood.
-Hypercalcemia does not occur by drinking too much milk or by eating too many dairy products; the imbalance occurs because of your cancer.
+The calcium level in your blood is normally controlled by hormones, the kidneys, GI tract, and bone.
+Hypercalcemia may happen because your cancer has spread to the bones, causing calcium to be released.
+Or, your cancer may release certain hormones that affect the normal systems that control the calcium level in your blood.
+Hypercalcemia does not happen by drinking too much milk or by eating too many dairy products; the imbalance happens because of your cancer.
 The symptoms may come on gradually or may happen in a short period of time.

 You and your loved ones should learn which signs and symptoms to look for that mean your calcium level is getting too high.
-Some of these symptoms may also be caused by loss of appetite, nausea and vomiting, constipation, or confusion if you are taking strong pain medications.
-However, it is important to let your doctor or nurse know if you develop any of the following, especially if they are different from the way you usually feel:
+Some of these symptoms may also be caused by loss of appetite, nausea and vomiting, constipation, or confusion if you are taking strong pain medicines.
+However, it is important to let your healthcare provider know if you develop any of the following, especially if they are different from the way you usually feel:

 Fatigue (tired feeling)